BinaryBaboons/PlusOne/README.md

 # EleventHour

 A social networking tool to fill the gaps in your event roster.
-Create an event and let people signup so that you don't have to cancel your rec-league game or board night.
+Create an event and let people signup so that you don't have to cancel your rec-league game or board game night.

 [Check it out!](http://www.eleventhour.io/)

 ## Key Features
 - Event filtering by your location
-- Real time weather data for more effective planning.
+- Real time weather data for more effective planning
-- Chat feature for communication with event creators or applicants.
+- Chat feature for communication with event creators or applicants
-- Google or Facebook user verification.
+- Google or Facebook user verification

 ## Preview
 ![Gif of application](/public/assets/EleventHour.gif)